-Please find attached the Quarterly Report and Accounts for the first quarter of 2020 (Q1 2020 Section 55 Accounts) which is submitted to you pursuant to Section 55 of the NAMA Act 2009.
+Please find attached the Quarterly Report and Accounts for the second quarter of 2020 ('Q2 2020 Section 55 Accounts') which are submitted to you pursuant to Section 55 of the NAMA Act 2009 ('the Act').

 In accordance with the Act, the Report deals with the National Asset Management Agency (NAMA) and the entities within the NAMA Group.